Relationship between animal ethics and environmental ethics

+A rainforest as an ecosystem.
+Environmental ethicists generally focus on the preservation of biodiversity, ecosystems, species, and other ecological entities.

-The relationship between animal ethics and environmental ethics concerns the differing ethical consideration of individual nonhuman animals—particularly those living in spaces outside of direct human control—and conceptual entities such as species, populations and ecosystems.
-The intersection of these two fields is a prominent component of vegan discourse.
+The relationship between animal ethics and environmental ethics concerns differences between the ethical consideration of individual nonhuman animals, particularly animals living outside direct human control, and the ethical consideration of species, populations and ecosystems.
+The intersection of these fields is a recurring topic in vegan discourse.

 Overview

-Generally, animal ethicists place the well-being and interests of sentient individuals at the center of their concern, while environmental ethicists focus on the preservation of biodiversity, populations, ecosystems, species and nature itself.
-Animal ethicists may also give value to these entities, but only so far as they are instrumentally valuable to sentient individuals.
+Animal ethicists generally place the well-being and interests of sentient individuals at the centre of their concern, while environmental ethicists often focus on the preservation of biodiversity, populations, ecosystems, species, and nature itself.
+Animal ethicists may also value these entities, but usually on the grounds that they are instrumentally valuable to sentient individuals.

-Environmental ethicists consider it justifiable to remove or kill individual animals belonging to introduced species, who are consider to threaten the preservation of ecological entities, such as endangered and native species, which they consider to be more valuable than members of more common species.
-These actions are frequently opposed by animal ethicists, who may argue for a gradation of value of individual animals based on their level of sentience and would not consider whether an individual animal exists naturally as morally relevant; to them the individual's capacity to suffer is what matters.
+Environmental ethicists may regard it as justified to remove or kill individual animals belonging to introduced species when they are considered a threat to ecological entities such as endangered or native species.
+In such views, members of rare or native species may be treated as more valuable than members of more common or introduced species.
+These actions are frequently opposed by animal ethicists, who may assign different degrees of value to individual animals according to their level of sentience and reject whether an animal belongs naturally to a place as morally decisive.
+On this view, the individual's capacity to suffer is central.

-Environmental ethicists may support hunting, which harms individual animals, in cases when it is considered to be ecologically beneficial.
-Some animal ethicists argue that we have a moral obligation to take steps to reduce wild animal suffering; this is something that environmental ethicists are normally against.
+Environmental ethicists may support hunting when it is considered ecologically beneficial, even though it harms individual animals.
+Some animal ethicists argue that humans have a moral obligation to take steps to reduce wild animal suffering, a position normally rejected by environmental ethicists.

-These differences of opinion have led some ethicists to argue that animal ethics and environmental ethics are incompatible, while others assert that the positions are reconcilable, or that the disagreements are not as strong as they first appear.
+These disagreements have led some ethicists to argue that animal ethics and environmental ethics are incompatible, while others argue that the two positions can be reconciled, or that the disagreement is narrower than it first appears.

 Perspectives

 Animal ethicists

-Animal rights philosopher Tom Regan, in his 1981 paper, conceived of an environmental ethic in which "nonconscious natural objects can have value in their own right, independently of human interests".
-In his 1982 book, The Case for Animal Rights, Regan argued that it is difficult to reconcile Aldo Leopold's holistic land ethic, where the "individual may be sacrificed for the greater biotic good", with the concept of animal rights and that, as a result, Leopold's view could justly be labelled as "environmental fascism".
+Animal rights philosopher Tom Regan, in a 1981 paper, described an environmental ethic in which "nonconscious natural objects can have value in their own right, independently of human interests".
+In The Case for Animal Rights (1982), Regan argued that it is difficult to reconcile Aldo Leopold's holistic land ethic, in which the "individual may be sacrificed for the greater biotic good", with animal rights.
+He concluded that Leopold's view could be labelled "environmental fascism".

-The utilitarian philosopher Peter Singer, in Practical Ethics, argues for an environmental ethic which "fosters consideration for the interests of all sentient creatures, including subsequent generations stretching into the far future."
+The utilitarian philosopher Peter Singer, in Practical Ethics, argues for an environmental ethic that "fosters consideration for the interests of all sentient creatures, including subsequent generations stretching into the far future".

-Eze Paez and Catia Faria assert that animal and environmental ethics "have incompatible criteria of moral considerability" and "incompatible normative implications regarding the interests of sentient individuals"; they also claim that environmental ethics fails to give a proper account of the problem of wild animal suffering.
-Oscar Horta has argued that contrary to first appearances, "biocentric views should strongly support intervention" to relieve the suffering of animals in the wild.
+Eze Paez and Catia Faria argue that animal ethics and environmental ethics have "incompatible criteria of moral considerability" and "incompatible normative implications regarding the interests of sentient individuals".
+They also argue that environmental ethics does not provide an adequate account of wild animal suffering.
+Oscar Horta has argued that, contrary to initial appearances, "biocentric views should strongly support intervention" to reduce the suffering of wild animals.